Abhishek143895/WildVerse-Exploring-Earth-s-Natural-Symphony/README.md

 Content: Curated from credible sources including Google, YouTube, and Google blogs.

 ## Usage
-To experience WildVerse, simply navigate to [website link] and explore the mesmerizing world of wildlife.
-Feel free to contribute, provide feedback, or report issues through [contact information].
+To experience WildVerse, simply navigate to https://abhishek143895.github.io/WildVerse-Exploring-Earth-s-Natural-Symphony/ and explore the mesmerizing world of wildlife.
+Feel free to contribute, provide feedback, or report issues through abhisheksrivastavabhu@gmail.com.

 ## Acknowledgments
 WildVerse is a collaborative effort, made possible by the contributor: